What makes Nepal Pioneer Treks stand out from other companies?

 Can I use ATMs in Nepal ?

-Yes, there are ATMs in major cities in Nepal and they accept american Express, Visa and Master cards.
+Yes, there are ATMs in major cities in Nepal and they accept major credit cards, American Express, Visa and Master cards.

 How necessary is travel insurance ?

-Travel insurance is advised to cover emergency like helicopter rescue and medical treatment.
+Travel insurance is advised to cover emergencies like helicopter rescue and medical treatment.